BhaneshManoj/macro-project1/README.md

 ## Project Structure

 *   `R_Script_Macro.R`: Contains R scripts for data processing, analysis, and visualization.
-*   `figures/`: Stores the generated plots and figures from the analysis.
+*   ``: Script that has code for plotting more histograms for further analysis.
 *   `Instructions for Replicating the Work`: Lists the R packages required to run the scripts.